 In other words, while conventional accidental signs convey essential instructions (“sharpen/flatten the following note”), Clairnote’s accidental signs convey supplementary information (effectively, “the following note has (already) been sharpened/flattened”).
 Here is an illustration of accidental signs in both systems:

-Since Clairnote’s alternative accidental signs carry a different meaning than traditional sharp and flat signs, new symbols are used — simple “matchstick-style” symbols pointing up for sharp or down for flat.
+Since Clairnote’s sharp and flat signs carry a different meaning than traditional sharp and flat signs, new symbols are used — simple “matchstick-style” symbols pointing up for sharp or down for flat.
 These symbols are more visually subtle and take up less horizontal space than traditional accidental symbols.

 Above is an illustration of two pairs of enharmonically equivalent notes — notes like the black keys on a piano that have different names but have the same pitch (in 12-tone equal temperament).
 In Clairnote it is much clearer that they have the same pitch.
 The alternative accidental signs simply indicate their different names and do not affect their pitch.
 (Differentiating between enharmonic equivalents using Clairnote’s accidental signs and Key Signatures makes it possible to use the standard Names of Notes and Intervals.)

-To give a better sense of accidentals appearing in actual music, here is an illustration of an ascending chromatic scale:
+To give a taste of Clairnote’s accidental signs in a more musical context, here is an illustration of an ascending and descending chromatic scale.

 - This assumes the standard tuning system of 12-tone equal temperament.
 Of course, in other tuning systems the pitch of “enharmonically equivalent” notes may differ slightly.
 In that case Clairnote’s accidental signs and key signatures indicate these subtle shifts in pitch/intonation, as well as the different names of the notes.
 See the Enharmonic Equivalents tutorial on the Music Notation Project’s site.
 Return